 Squib: This project was done in order to extend the usefulness of CALIPSO data, by allowing researchers to easily share findings and data between one another.
 Utilizing internet and image processing software to build a database of useful data elements.

 Video Style: We are going for a technical theme, thus our video will mostly be focused on computers and as well as the programs running on the computer.
-The opening will be show the CALIPSO satellite with the CALIOP Lidar firing (We will include a citation).
+The opening will show the CALIPSO satellite with the CALIOP Lidar firing (We will include a citation).
 From there we will introduce the team and then introduce the community concerns.
 From there we will introduce our program and give a step through of its running.
 We will show how to access our tool, how to load an HDF file, and then how to plot the image from there.
 From here the video will end.

 Things to include in the video, other than the lead in and closing clips, the order of inclusion is entirely up to the team: